Graduation Requirements for Master of Business Administration

 1.2 Wharton’s policy is that only personal illness and personal or family emergencies are excused absences.
 If a student needs to miss several classes for these reasons, an academic advisor will follow up with them and request documentation.
 Religious holidays during which classes are scheduled may be excused for observant students.
 Conflicts due to job interviews, career pursuits, weddings, personal and professional commitments, or travel are not appropriate reasons to request an excused absence.

 1.3 Faculty may have additional criteria regarding their specific attendance policy outlined in their class syllabus.
-Faculty are the final arbiters of their class attendance policy and have the full right to strictly enforce these rules.
+Faculty are the final arbiters of their class attendance policy and have the full right to enforce these rules strictly.
 Faculty may base part of the course grade on attendance, engagement, and participation and each faculty decides on the form of attendance taking.
 Notice that late arrival is disruptive to the learning environment and promptness is expected.
 A late arrival may be considered an absence.

 Faculty may require attendance in the first few classes as a necessary condition of enrollment in the course regardless of the student’s registration status.
-Faculty have the full right to strictly enforce the first-class mandatory policy.
+Faculty have the full right to enforce the first-class mandatory policy strictly.
 Some faculty may also require attendance in a minimum number of sessions to remain enrolled or receive a passing grade in the course.
 It is the student’s responsibility to find out in advance if the course has such requirements.

 Faculty are the final arbiters of who is enrolled in their classes.
 If a student becomes disruptive to the class, the faculty can request that the MBA Program Office remove a student from the course roster.